atinbera/React/README.md

-#  Staring of React JS full Course
+#  Staring of React JS in details